CSC207-2024F-UofT/lab-5/README.md

 *	Member 3: Another feature provides detailed nutritional information for each recipe.
 Users can click a button to access data such as calorie counts, macronutrients (carbs, proteins, fats), and other key nutrients.
 This feature supports those who are tracking their nutrition or following specific dietary goals.
 It is important for the system to present this information clearly, accounting for potential variations in portion sizes and ingredient substitutions.

 *	Member 4: The system will also allow users to bookmark recipes for future reference.
 This feature enables users to save recipes they find interesting or useful and organize them into categories like "Dinner" or "Favorites."
 Additionally, a "Recently Viewed" section can help users retrieve recipes they forgot to bookmark.
-The ability to sync bookmarks across devices ensures easy access whether users are on a phone or computer.

 *	Member 5: Finally, the program offers a shopping list feature for adjacent recipes.
 When users are missing one or two ingredients for a recipe, the system will generate a shopping list with only the required items.
 This function can help users decide what to buy if they want to try new meals without doing extensive shopping.
 Export options, such as saving the list as a PDF or sharing it with other apps, enhance usability.
 The system will also need to distinguish between essential ingredients and common pantry staples to keep the lists concise.